 Eye Protection and the Importance of Wearing Sunglasses

-Remember the old sayings a stitch in time saves nine and an ounce of protection is worth a pound of cure ?
-Eye protection and the importance of wearing sunglasses relates to these old but valuable sayings passed on from one generation to the next, and whether one chooses to wear designer sunglasses or drugstore varieties, the topic is important.
+Remember the old sayings a stitch in time saves nine and an ounce of protection is worth a pound of cure?
+Eye protection and the importance of wearing sunglasses relates to these old but valuable sayings passed on from one generation to the next.
+Whether one chooses to wear designer sunglasses or drugstore varieties the topic is important.

 "A stitch in time saves nine" relates to mending a small tear in clothing prior to it becoming a more major repair requiring more thread and time.

 "An ounce of protection is worth a pound of cure" relates to taking care of one's health so as to not incur the bad effects of illness and all the costs and time involved in trying to recapture the status of feeling good again.